Helperbird/website/src/pages/help/account/how-to-cancel-my-helperbird-pro-subscription.md

 header: true
 date: 2023-09-10T22:07:10.397Z
 youtubeId: vwT8SAJfU3E
+headerTags:
+  [
-headerTags: [ { tag: "steps-to-cancel-your-helperbird-pro-subscription", title: "Cancel Helperbird Pro" },{ tag: "need-additional-help-?", title: "Need more help?" }]
+    { tag: 'steps-to-cancel-your-helperbird-pro-subscription', title: 'Cancel Helperbird Pro' }, { tag: 'need-additional-help-?', title: 'Need more help?' }
+  ]
 ---

-If you've decided that Helperbird Pro is not the right fit for you, we're here to help.
+## If you've decided that Helperbird Pro is not the right fit for you, we're here to help.
 This guide will walk you through each step of canceling your Helperbird Pro subscription.
----

 ## Prerequisites